NUSGreyhats/lrn2lrn/lessons/shirong-glenice_1_crypto/README.md

+# What is Cryptography
+If you look at the origin of the root words of cryptography (crypto and graphy), you will see that "crypto" stands for "hidden, secret", and "graphy" denotes "a process or form of drawing, writing, representing, recording, describing, etc., or an art or science concerned with such a process."

+*Tldr; cryptography is the science concerned with the study of secret communication*

 # What is Caesar Cipher?
 The Caesar cipher, also known as a shift cipher, is one of the simplest forms of encryption.
 It is a substitution cipher where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters up or down in the alphabet.
 (Wikipedia)